 The program is designed for post doctoral mathematicians in the early stages of their professional careers.
 It is designed to offer the opportunity for a ‘research sabbatical,’ a necessary complement to teaching and other academic duties for mathematicians desiring to also sustain a viable research program.

 The grant can cover for one month and only for the applicant up to 4,400 EUR ($5,000 Dollars).
-The following costs can be covered with the grant:
+It covers:

 - Travel costs

 - Travel insurance charges

 - Basic living cost for the first month (daily allowance based on living cost of the visiting country/city.
 This amount includes the cost for public transport and all other living costs).